 Scientifically Yours, Faculty of Mathematics and Science

 Download the Residence Guide application form here.
-Applications will be accepted until Friday, April 6, 2018.
-The number of Residence Guide positions available is dependant on the number of registrants.
+Applications will be accepted until Friday, April 3, 2020.
+The number of Residence Guide positions available is dependent on the number of registrants.

 Project Leaders will be responsible for helping to lead and supervise a 1.25 hour workshop that will be offered up to six (6) times during the 2-day Scientifically Yours Conference.
 The laboratory/workshop that the Project Leader will direct will be closely related to their program of study.
 Project Leaders will work closely with the faculty or staff member of the department supervising the project.